afonsojramos/feup-comp/docs/README.txt

 OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.) Afonso

+In the end, we feel like we have made a highly funcitional tool with a lot of capabilities, however, if given the possibility and time, we would definitely taken a different approach for code structure, since after we realised that there was another way, it was too late for a refactor.

 TESTSUITE AND TEST INFRASTRUCTURE: (Describe the content of your testsuite regarding the number of examples, the approach to automate the test, etc.) Julieta

 TASK DISTRIBUTION:
-Afonso Jorge Ramos: Dealing with syntactic errors, semantic analysis Bárbara Sofia Silva: Code generation
+Afonso Jorge Ramos: Dealing with syntactic errors, Semantic analysis Bárbara Sofia Silva: Code generation
 Julieta Frade: Dealing with syntactic errors, Code generation